1EdTech/casa-protocol/protocol.md

 A `PayloadLocalJournalEntry` object is generated by way of the `AdjInTranslate` operation from each `PayloadTransitJournalEntry.journal` array element, and it is contained as an element within the `Payload.journal` array.

-If `AdjOutTransform` changes any `Payload.attributes.use` or `Payload.attributes.require` attribute, a `PayloadLocalJournalEntry` object must be modified within `Payload.journal` as follows:
+If a transform changes any `Payload.attributes.use` or `Payload.attributes.require` attribute, a `PayloadLocalJournalEntry` object must be modified within `Payload.journal` as follows:

 1. If the last element in the `Payload.journal` has an `originator` UUID corresponding to the UUID of the node, the element should be modified to make additional changes and the timestamp should be updated to the current time.
 2. Otherwise, a new journal element should be appended to the end of the `Payload.journal` array.
 This element must include an `originator` property with an UUID corresponding to the id of the current node, the current timestamp conforming to RFC 3339, and either a use property or a require property or both corresponding to changes that the node made to the attributes by way of `AdjOutTransform`.

 A `Payload.journal` entry may not be removed from `Payload.journal` unless it is the last element in `Payload.journal`, has an `originator` UUID corresponding to the UUID of the node and `AdjOutTransform` has not changed either `Payload.attributes.use` and `Payload.attributes.require`.
-Equivalently, the node may only remove the last `Payload.journal` entry if it has an `originator` UUID corresponding to the current node and the `Payload.attributes` values after `AdjInSquash` are equivalent to the attributes after `AdjOutTransform`.
+Equivalently, the node may only remove the last `Payload.journal` entry if it has an `originator` UUID corresponding to the current node and the `Payload.attributes` values after `AdjInSquash` are equivalent to the attributes after the transform.

+NOTE: A payload may have different journals in the `AdjIn`, `Local` and `AdjOut` persistence stores.
+The `AdjIn` journal represents only those entries made by other nodes before the payload was received; the `Local` journal represents entries made by other nodes before the payload was received, plus transformations in `AdjInTransform` that are conveyed to outlets; and the `AdjOut` journal represents entries made by other nodes before the payload was received, plus transformations in `AdjOutTransform` that are conveyed to peers querying the node.

 ### Attributes

 Attributes describe the state of a payload at a particular point in the process.
-The `Payload.original` structure is a set of attributes as set by the originator when the payload was introduced into the network, and the `Payload.attributes` structure is a set of attributes computed by way of: `AdjInTranslate` to map from transit machine-readable UUID representation to local human-readable name representation; `AdjInSquash` to process `Payload.original` and `Payload.journal` to arrive at a set of `Payload.attributes` send from `AdjInPeer`; and either `AdjInTransform` for `Outlet` queries or `AdjOutTransform for `AdjOutPeer` queries to modify the `use` and `require` properties.
+The `Payload.original` structure is a set of attributes as set by the originator when the payload was introduced into the network, and the `Payload.attributes` structure is a set of attributes computed by way of: `AdjInTranslate` to map from transit machine-readable UUID representation to local human-readable name representation; `AdjInSquash` to process `Payload.original` and `Payload.journal` to arrive at a set of `Payload.attributes` send from `AdjInPeer`; and either `AdjInTransform` for `Outlet` queries or `AdjOutTransform` for `AdjOutPeer` queries to modify the `use` and `require` properties.

 If `AdjOutTransform` modifies the `use` or `require` properties, a journal entry must be written.